GrazerComputerClub/Circlean/README.md

 Modifications by Grazer Computer Club
 ===============================
- * support leds (pi-stop or custom)
+ * support leds (pi-stop or custom, 26- or 40-pin GPIO)
    - red ... bad usb-drive connected
    - orange ... groomer running (blinking means actual usb transmit ongoning)
    - green ... good usb-drive connected

    drop support for led at bcm gpio 4 (usally connected to 1-wire bus)

+ * Famous classic music Midi-files with CC-license
+ * groomer will start as service an not via rc.local
+ * groomer start via F12 or GPIO input (26- or 40-pin version input supported)
  * no shutdown after operation (our image will support switch to start groomer)
+ * performance optimisation (especially for Pi 1)

+ Tested:
+   * Pi 1 Rev. 1
+   * Pi Zero 1.3 with USB-HAT

 How To Install
 ==============